himalayahall/demo/README.md

     - **Throughput** -  replay at sustained high throughput (up to 3000 events/sec).
     - **Scale** - support large number of clients (0, 100) without throughput degradation.
    - **Stability**
-2. **Design Quality** - design should be easy to understand and to update.
+2. **Design Quality** - design should be easy to understand and update.
 3. **Code Quality** - code should be production quality with good documentation.
 4. **Testing** - implementation should be easily testable and performance claims should be backed by evidence.
 <!---->